jonthnedw/debugging_final/README.md

 Commented instructions that describe deleting data rows in the local database can be ignored as the BeforeEach method now rewrites the database before each method.

+### Branch Coverage and Loop Boundary Adequacy
+*Loop Boundary Adequacy* often could not be reached because either the loops were set to run at least twice because the loops are set up to search nearby cells in the board.
+In other instances, it was not possible to attain because the parameters that the loop cycle through were not accessible.
+And in most other instances, it is because it loops through a game board to access cells, and hardcoded values in the code do not allow for a board to be smaller than 2x2 cells.

+For *Branch Coverage*, the following will explain the branches that jacoco reports as uncovered:

+All exceptions in Jacoco either have been triggered by the unit tests, or are not possible to trigger during runtime (for example, in Game initialization there is a URISyntaxException that checks that the hardcoded string value written in the code actually corresponds with an existing file).

+In the *Score Class*, line 101 and 111 are if statements.
+They cannot be failed because the only time a longest streak is different from a current streak is if it has been loaded from a database, which we are minimally interacting with.

+*Cell*, *Board*, and *UI* are already covered (Save for exceptions however they have also been triggered despite the report).

+*Game Class*:
+In ResumeGame(), ShowScore(), WindowClosing(), and ActionPerformed(), [Jonathan fill here the attempts/reason why we cannot access these JPane branches]

+In GameWon(), GameLost(), ShowScore(), WindowClosing(), and ActionPerformed(), [Jonathan fill here the attempts/reason why we cannot access these actionListener branches].

+In GameWon(), if statement on 246 cannot be entered because if the individual has won, they have by default set a best time, so the best times array will not be empty.

+In MouseClicked(), the if statement on 831 is always true, because if the "playing" field is false entering this method, it is made true just before this if statement.

 ### BoardUnitTesting
 Failing Tests:
 For all failures, they are made on assumptions of functionality since there is no documentation in this source code.